 What is Vertigo ?
 Who gets it?
 What is the best way to care for it?
 Because this is such a common condition, everyone seems to have an opinion, and while the Internet is a great research tool, there is a lot of misinformation out there.
-Here are a few ideas about vertigo that are commonly repeated but are not accurate.
+Here are a few ideas about this condition that are commonly repeated but are not accurate.

 - Vertigo Is the Fear of Heights – Nope.
 A fear of heights is called acrophobia.
 This misconception probably goes back to the Hitchcock film entitled Vertigo that is about a man with a fear of heights.
 Vertigo is a false sensation of movement.
 The patient either feels like he is spinning or that the room around him is moving.